giraudin/dev-doc/pages/code-frameworks-tools/storage-postgresql.markdown

 #### Docker implementation
 - The archive directory is a docker volume mounted on the primary and secondaries.
-- The modfied postgresql.conf and pg_hba.conf (Primary & Secondaries - step 3) are mounted via docker.
+- The modified postgresql.conf and pg_hba.conf (Primary & Secondaries - step 3) are mounted via docker.
 - The sql initialization of the primary is executed via a docker entry point (Primary - step 1).
 - For the secondaries, the data base initialization  and the creation of standby.signal is handled in the docker command of the service.